Mamaweegee123/MediaWave2000/README.md

     music_video_01.mp4
 ```

-That's it.
+That's it!
 No metadata files.
 No renaming.
 As simple as I could make it :)

 ### 2. Download and open MediaWave2000